dethos/worker-ddns/README.md

 control.

-Since Cloudflare API Token permissions aren't granular enough to limit the token access to a single DNS record, we place a worker in front of it.
+Since Cloudflare API Token permissions aren't granular enough to limit the token access to a single DNS record, we place a worker in front of it (this way the token with extra priviledges never leaves cloudflare's servers).

 ## Usage

-Both scripts (`worker.js` and `agent.py`) don't require any extra dependencies, so they just be copied right out of the repository.
+Both scripts (`worker.js` and `agent.py`) don't require any extra dependencies, so they can be copied right out of the repository tothe destination without any extra steps.

-Before starting create a new API Token on your Cloudflare's profile page with permissions to edit the DNS records of one of your domains (Zone).
+Before starting, you need to create a new API Token on your Cloudflare's profile page with permissions to edit the DNS records of one of your domains (Zone).

 ### Worker